 7 Ways to Reduce Tax Liability

-- Passage of the 2017 Tax Cuts and Jobs Act resulted in changes in tax brackets for the 2018 tax year.
+- Passage of the 2017 Tax Cuts and Jobs Act resulted in changes in tax brackets.

-- As a result, many people who normally receive tax refunds may unexpectedly owe the IRS on their next return.
+- Many who normally receive refunds may unexpectedly owe the IRS on their next return.

 Would you like to pay less in taxes next year?
 With the end of the calendar year fast approaching, now is the time to consider ways to both save taxes and enhance your investment portfolio in the new year.

-Remember that the 2018 federal tax brackets were changed in the Tax Cuts and Jobs Act passed late last year, and this could have a big impact on some university professionals.
+Remember that the 2018 federal tax brackets were changed when the Tax Cuts and Jobs Act passed, and this could have a big impact on some university professionals.
 Check with your financial adviser or tax expert so you understand what to expect, and to determine if the following ideas are a good fit for your situation.